charlesxu90/phbuilder/README.md

 DESCRIPTION

-genparams generates the .mdp files, including all the required constant-pH parameters. genparams requires the existance of a record.dat file for setting the initial lambda values.
+genparams generates the .mdp files, including all the required constant-pH parameters. genparams requires the existance of a phrecord.dat file for setting the initial lambda values.

 OPTIONS